go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 - For `AppWorkPath` you should use `-X \"code.gitea.io/gitea/modules/setting.AppWorkPath=working-path\"`
 - For `StaticRootPath` you should use `-X \"code.gitea.io/gitea/modules/setting.StaticRootPath=static-root-path\"`
 - To change the default PID file location use `-X \"code.gitea.io/gitea/modules/setting.PIDFile=/run/gitea.pid\"`
+- To change the default JSON library use `-X \"code.gitea.io/gitea/modules/json.DefaultJSONHandlerType=<library-type std, goccy or jsoniter>\"`

 Add as many of the strings with their preceding `-X` to the `LDFLAGS` variable and run `make build` with the appropriate `TAGS` as above.